cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

 **Adding a custom theme:**

-1. Change directory into themes (create dir if needed).
+1. Change directory into themes folder (create dir if needed).
-2. Clone the repo (or a specific branch) in the directory:
+2. Clone the repo (or a specific branch) into the directory:

     ```
     sudo git clone https://github.com/cp3402-students/project-2025-tr1-jcua-team1.git